mauroservienti/milestone.github.io/_posts/2016-05-02-deadlines-acting-metaphor.md

 * non functional requirements and third-party engagement process in place
 * a deadline: the first show at the first venue

 How does it work in the long-term?
 It is an agile SCRUM-like approach, where everything is planned, worked, re-worked and adjusted to meet the first deadline with the best possible outcome.
+Directors, choreographers and specialists act like SCRUM Masters and Stakeholders, we don't have anyone putting money on the table that can really be considered a stakeholder, we are self-founded.

 ### Interim builds and CI